gultekinmg/VoiceFont.js/README.md

-After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space. or music and voice togetehr, Tough scores injected phonetics requires detailed work. with Polyponic sounding you can spell a charachter with background vocals and instruments together. "named Accords."
+After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that" people hears you like drums playing at background.... or soft as a flute spreads at space. or music and voice together, Tough scores injected phonetics requires detailed work. with Polyphonic sounding you can spell a charachter with background vocals and instruments together. "named Accords."

 But at easy you can record your phonetics at a simulated score.